LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 - NOT, `!`

-   Not inverts the boolean value resulting from the comparison.
+   Not inverts the Boolean value resulting from the comparison.

    ```javascript
    let name = "";  // Person wishing to fly the Millennium Falcon